ShieldBattery/jssuh/Readme.md

   players,
   // The duration of the game, in frames (1 / 24th of a second on fastest speed). durationFrames,
+  // Initial random seed, which is also the timestamp of the replay seed,
 }
 ```